jannverduzco/Portfolio/README.md

 ## Description

 My portfolio features previous projects.
-The projects vary in content but the basis of the technology used across these projects is HTML5, CSS, JavaScript, jQuery, NodeJs, Sequelize, MongoDB and some use of API’s.
+The projects vary in content but the basis of the technology used across these projects is HTML5, CSS, JavaScript, jQuery, NodeJS,, Sequelize, MongoDB and some use of API’s.
 There is a contact section where one can provide the required information to be contacted by me.
 There is also a section About Me where you can get to know a little about me.

 ## Contributors